Coa wants to bring an emotional workout into your fitness regimen – TechCrunch

 “We were warned that people do not want to talk about mental health and don’t want anyone to know they’re signing up for a class,” Anhalt told TechCrunch.
 “We’ve seen the complete opposite with our community.”

-Meyer notes that group therapy does not legally require participants to promise confidentiality, but instead that participants usually follow a shared understanding that privacy is an important asset.
+Anhalt notes that group therapy does not legally require participants to promise confidentiality, but instead that participants usually follow a shared understanding that privacy is an important asset.
 Coa follows the same framework, posing a confidentiality agreement upfront.
 Participants are not required or demanded to share any information beforehand.

 “There’s no sort of way to legally mandate people to keep those things private, and so far we have seen that it has not been an issue,” Meyer said.

-Note: Editor’s note: This story has been edited to further clarify and correct Coa’s core product offerings.